Architecture

 flowchart TD

-Meta-tools remain the default today.
-Dynamic mode is the low-token alternative and is documented in Dynamic toolset.
+Dynamic mode is the default low-token surface and is documented in Dynamic toolset.
+Meta-tools remain available with TOOL_SURFACE=meta.

 Requires the AI client to support MCP elicitation capability.